 In other instances, an RFE might cite complex provisions of U.S. immigration law and ask you to provide information to prove that you are eligible for an immigration benefit.
 It is essential that you understand exactly what you are being asked to prove before responding to a RFE.
 If you are unsure which types of evidence you should submit to USCIS, consult an immigration attorney who can help you review the RFE and assemble the necessary documentation.

-Make a duplicate copy of the RFE notice and save it for your records, because the original blue RFE should be the first page of your response packet.
+Make a duplicate copy of the RFE notice and save it for your records, because the original RFE (which may come to you on blue paper) should be the first page of your response packet.
 USCIS will scan this sheet and forward it for further processing, so if you do not include it (or if it is not on top), you can expect further delays.

 How an RFE Differs From a Notice of Intent to Deny (NOID)